day8/re-frame/README.md

 re-frame has ways (described in later tutorials) to inject necessary aspects of the world into that first `coeffects` argument (map).
-Different event handlers need to different "things" to get their job done.
-But current "application state" is one aspect of the world which is invariably needed, and it is made available by default in the `:db` key.
+Different event handlers need different "things" to get their job done.
+But current "application state" is one aspect of the world which is invariably needed, and it is available by default in the `:db` key.

-BTW, here more idiomatic rewrite of `h` which uses "destructuring":
+BTW, here is a more idiomatic rewrite of `h` which uses "destructuring" of the args:

 ```clj
 (defn h